Do you need help finding “approved cereals? I sure did!

 All Bran-1 cup = 1Y

-Also, I want to point out that this information is based on products in the USA, so I want to STRESS if you live in another country please double check your labels for unapproved ingredients.
+Also, I want to point out that this information is based on products in the USA.
+When finding approved cereals in another country, please double check your labels for unapproved ingredients.

 Again these are just examples of what is out there.